REMEDY : BNSSG referral pathways & Joint Formulary

 24 Hour Ambulatory BP

-If ambulatory blood pressure monitoring is not available in your practice then consider home monitoring.
+If ambulatory blood pressure monitoring is not available in your practice then consider home monitoring or community pharmacy hypertension finding service (see above).

 Specialist Hypertension Clinic